High-Layer Attention Pruning with Rescaling: High-Layer Attention Pruning

 \subsection{Methodology}

 In this section, we introduce \textbf{HARP}, a novel structured pruning algorithm specifically designed to remove attention heads in the higher layers of LLMs.
 Our approach focuses on pruning only the query and key parameters in these layers.
 As a result, we can bypass the self-attention mechanism for these pruned layers.
-The computation within the self-attention module can be formulated as:
+Concretely, when the attention of a layer is fully pruned, the layer no longer computes attention scores or performs aggregation; instead, it only applies the value and output projections.
+The computation within the self-attention module can then be formulated as $\mathbf{H} = \mathbf{H}\mathbf{W}_V\mathbf{W}_O.$ \paragraph{Rescaling.} The aggregation step in self-attention computes, for each token, a weighted average of value vectors over all positions in the sequence.
+This operation not only mixes information across tokens but can also change the overall scale of the hidden representations~\citep{kipf2017semi}.
+We measure this scale using the Frobenius norm of the hidden state matrix $\mathbf{H}$.